 Brutal, yet balanced.
 That's life in The Serengeti.

 Note: During our safari with G Adventures we visited Lake Manyara, Serengeti and Ngorongoro Crater National Parks.
 In this piece, we chose to focus on the Serengeti.
 Of all of our experiences, it was our favorite and it best represented the spirit of safari to us.

 Photo Slideshow of Serengeti's Big Cats: Lions, Cheetahs and a Leopard

 If you don’t have a high-speed connection or you’d like to read the captions, you can view the Big Cats of the Serengeti photo set.

-The experiences above were from the G Adventures Tanzania Encompassed Tour.
-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
+The experiences above were from the G Adventures Tanzania Safari and Kilimanjaro Tour.
+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the links above.
 The price stays the same to you and we earn a small commission.
 Thank you!